 |

-Speech scrambler
+Voice scrambler

-are suitable for half-duplex voice communication.
+is suitable for half-duplex voice communication.
+1

 |

-The GC-101 uses two-dimensional scrambling, consisting of time-domain
+The GC-101 uses two-dimensional scrambling, consisting of time-domain (T)

 By changing these parameters in a pseudo-random sequency every 100ms, a relatively